Bali bomb maker apologises to Australians

 Australia’s objection prompted President Joko Widodo’s administration to delay Patek’s release while Indonesia hosted the G20 summit last month.

-Patek left Bali just before the attacks and spent nine years on the run that took him from Indonesia to the Philippines to Pakistan.
+Patek left Bali just before the attacks and spent nine years on the run, a time that took him from Indonesia to the Philippines to Pakistan.

 He was finally caught in January 2011 in Pakistan as he was hiding out in a second-floor room of a house in Abbottabad, a $US1 million ($1.5 million) bounty on his head, when Pakistani security forces, acting on a tip from the CIA, burst in.